Kyrela/discore/README.md

 - `version`: the version of the bot, if any
 - `color`: the color that should be used in embeds, if any
 - `help_cog`: the name of the cog containing the help command.
 If not provided, no cog will be assigned.
 - `hot_reload`: whether or not the bot should reload the cogs when they are modified.
 Also describe if localisations should be loaded from memory or from the disk.
 - `case_insensitive`: whether the prefix and the commands should be case insensitive (e.g. `!ping` and `!PING` are equivalent)
 - `locale`: The default locale of the bot, if none is found at the command's call
 - `help` : the help command's configuration - below configuration is a non-exhaustive list of the available options (passed as kwargs to the `HelpCommand` constructor)
     - `cog`: the name of the cog to which the command should belong, if any.
 Correspond to the class name
     - `name`: the name of the help command
     - `help`: the help message for the help command
     - `description`: the description of the help command
     - `usage`: the usage of the help command
     - `brief`: the short description of the help command
     - `aliases`: the aliases of the help command
     - `cooldown`: the cooldown of the help command
     - `enabled`: whether the help command should be enabled
     - `hidden`: whether the help command should be hidden
 - `log`
     - `channel`: the channel where the information and errors should be logged, if any (int)
     - `file`: the file where the information and errors should be logged, if any
+    - `alert_user`: whether the bot should send a message to the user that called the command if a code-related error occurred
     - `stream`: whether the logs should be streamed to the console or not
     - `level`: the level of logs to be displayed in the console.
 Can be one of `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`
     - `root`: whether the whole hierarchy of the bot should be logged
-  - `stream_to_err`: whether the logs should be streamed to the error stream (`stderr`) or the output stream (`stdout`) (if `stream` is `true`)
+    - `stream_to_err`: whether the logs should be streamed to the error stream (`stderr`) or the output stream (`stdout`)
+      (if `stream` is `true`)
     - `format`: the format of the logs.
 The following variables can (but don't have to) be used:
         - `{asctime}`: the date and time of the log
         - `{name}`: the name of the logger
         - `{levelname}`: the level of the log
         - `{message}`: the message of the log
         - `{levelformat}`: the level of the log, formatted according to the `level_format` variable
     - `date_format`: the format of the date and time of the log
-  - `create_invite`: whether or not an invite to the invocation guild should be created when an error occurs
     - `level_format`:
         - `debug`: the format of the debug level
         - `info`: the format of the info level
         - `warning`: the format of the warning level
         - `error`: the format of the error level
         - `critical`: the format of the critical level
+- `override_config`: the name of the file containing the override configuration, if any

 ## List of localisation variables

 - `help`
     - `no_commands`: the message that should appear when there is no commands in the bot, cog or group
     - `bot`
         - `title`: the title that should appear at the top of the help message
         - `description`: the description of the help message.
 Can be information on his usages.  `%{help_command}` is the invocation of the help command
         - `no_category`: the title that should appear on top of the 'No cog-related' section
     - `cog`
         - `title`: the title that should appear at the top of the help message related to a cog. `%{cog}` is the name of the cog
         - `commands`: the of the commands section
     - `group`
         - `title`: the title that should appear at the top of the help message related to a command group. `%{group}` is the name of the command group
     - `command`
         - `title`: the title that should appear at the top of the help message related to a command. `%{command}` is the name of the command
         - `not_found`: the message that should appear if no command corresponding to a name is found. `%{command}` is the name of the searched command
     - `subcommand`
         - `not_found`: the message that should appear if no subcommand of a command corresponding to a name is found.
           `%{command}` is the name of the searched command, `%{subcommand}` of the searched subcommand
         - `no_subcommand`: the message that should appear if a command doesn't have any subcommand. `%{command}` is the name of the command
 - `command_error`
     - `bad_argument`: the message that should be sent if a command is used with the wrong arguments. `%{command_usage}` is the command signature, `%{help_command}` is the help command to get help on this command
     - `missing_argument`: the message that should be sent if a command is used with not enough arguments.
       `%{command_usage}` is the command signature, `%{help_command}` is the help command to get help on this command
     - `not_found`: the message that should be sent if a command is used with unknown arguments (ex: discord member that doesn't exist)
     - `exception`: the message that should be sent if a command raises an internal error. `%{file}` is the file where the error has been raised, `%{line}` is the line where the error has been raised, `%{command}` is the name of the command, `%{error}` is the error type, `%{error_message}` is the error message
     - `invite_message`: the message that should be used as a reason to justify the creation of an invitation to the server where the bug as been raised
     - `on_cooldown`: the message that should be sent if a command is used while it is on cooldown. `%{cooldown_time}` is the cooldown duration in seconds
     - `invalid_quoted_string`: the message that should be sent if a quoted string is badly or not closed
     - `bot_missing_permission`: the message that should be sent if the bot doesn't have the necessary rights to execute this command
     - `user_missing_permission`: the message that should be sent if the user that called the command doesn't have the necessary rights to use this command
 - `app_error`
     - `transformer`: the message that should be sent if a transformer raises an error. `%{argument_value}` is the value that has been passed to the transformer, `%{command_usage}` is the command signature, `%{help_command}` is the help of the command
     - `no_private_message`: the message that should be sent if a command is used in a private message and can't be used in this context
     - `missing_role`: the message that should be sent if a command is used by a user that doesn't have the necessary role to use this command. `%{role}` is the name of the role
     - `missing_any_role`: the message that should be sent if a command is used by a user that doesn't have any of the necessary roles to use this command. `%{roles_list}` is the list of the roles
     - `missing_permissions`: the message that should be sent if a command is used by a user that doesn't have the necessary permissions to use this command. `%{permissions_list}` is the list of the permissions
     - `bot_missing_permissions`: the message that should be sent if the bot doesn't have the necessary permissions to execute this command. `%{permissions_list}` is the list of the permissions
     - `cooldown`: the message that should be sent if a command is used while it is on cooldown. `%{cooldown_time}` is the cooldown duration in seconds
     - `command_not_found`: the message that should be sent if a command doesn't exist but is still cached and called by a discord client

 ## Links